syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.MVC/compatible-with-essentialjs1.md

 <script src="https://cdn.syncfusion.com/ej2/dist/ej2.min.js"></script>
 ```

-N> If you do not add ej1 script before ej2 script, it will throw script error.
+> If you do not add ej1 script before ej2 script, it will throw script error.

 ## Adding compatibility